Identification of the anomalous fast bulk events in a p-type point contact germanium detector

-The best-fit result of rise time distribution on CDEX-1B \ce{^{60}Co} experiment at \sisetup{range-phrase = --, range-units = single}\SIrange{15}{16}{\keVee}, as well as the PDF $f_{B\!E}(E,\tau)$, $f_{F\!B\!E}(E,\tau)$ obtained from the simulation, are depicted in Fig. \ref{fig:14-Figure}.
-The fitted $\tau$ distribution $N_{f\!i\!t}(E,\tau)$ is well consistent with that of calibration data giving the total $\chi^2/n_d = 29.8/24$ ($n_d$ represents the degrees of freedom).
-Results from the Fig. \ref{fig:15-Figure} show the good agreement with the experiment, even in the low energy region below \SI{4}{\keVee}.
+Fig. \ref{fig:14-Figure} shows the best-fit result for the rise time distribution in the CDEX-1B \ce{^{60}Co} experiment at \sisetup{range-phrase = --, range-units = single}\SIrange{15}{16}{\keVee} and the PDFs [$f_{B\!E}(E,\tau)$, $f_{F\!B\!E}(E,\tau)$] obtained from the simulation.
+The fitted $\tau$ distribution $N_{f\!i\!t}(E,\tau)$ is in good agreement with that of the calibration data, with a total $\chi^2/n_d$ of $29.8/24$ (where $n_d$ represents the degrees of freedom).
+The results in Fig. \ref{fig:15-Figure} show good agreement with the experiment, even in the low-energy region below \SI{4}{\keVee}.

-Based on these results, the energy spectra of the BE and FBE are reconstructed, depicted in Fig. \ref{fig:16-Figure}.
-The reconstructed BE energy spectrum and the measured spectrum show a consistent trend.
-In the low energy region (\SI{<5}{\keVee}), the FBE spectrum may have a slight increase, which may be associated with the surface events in the passivated layer.
-In addition, the reconstructed event count rate is slightly lower than the calibration data, because such Compton events that one hit in dead layer and the other hit in the bulk/fast bulk region are not counted.
-These events exhibit a normal drift time as BE/FBE and an extremely slow rising at the rear part of pulse resulting in the rise time $\tau$ general in the region above \SI{1000}{\ns}.
+The energy spectra of BEs and FBEs were reconstructed on the basis of these results, as shown in Fig. \ref{fig:16-Figure}.
+The reconstructed and measured BE energy spectra show a consistent trend.
+In the low-energy region (\SI{<5}{\keVee}), the FBE spectrum may exhibit a slight increase, which may result from SEs in the passivation layer.
+In addition, the reconstructed event count rate is slightly lower than the calibration data, because Compton events in which one hit occurs in the dead layer and the other in the bulk/fast bulk region are not counted.
+These events exhibit a normal drift time, like that of BEs/FBEs, and an extremely long rise time at the rear of the pulse, which results in a rise time $\tau$ that is typical of the region above \SI{1000}{\ns}.